Gyanankur23/The-Great-Pizza-Challenge-SQL-IDC-Mini-project/README.md

-# 🍕 Pizza Analytics Challenge
+#  Pizza Analytics Challenge

-This repository contains SQL queries used to explore and analyze a synthetic pizza sales database.
+This repository contains SQL queries used to explore and analyze a synthetic pizza sales database for the SQL Indian Data club Mini Project Challenge.
 The queries are structured across four phases, each focusing on a different aspect of data inspection, filtering, performance, and category insights.

-## 📦 Dataset Structure
+##  Dataset Structure

 The database includes four tables: